educates/educates-workshop-gitops-configurer/test-local/README.md

     kubectl apply -f secret-workshops.yaml
     ```

-3. Create the required [RBAC](./rbac.yaml) and [Gitops App definition](./crd-devel.yaml) and deploy it into your cluster.
+4. Create the required [Gitops App definition](./crd-devel.yaml) and deploy it into your cluster.

     ```
-    kubectl apply -f rbac.yaml
     kubectl apply -f crd-devel.yaml
     ```

-4. If you want to test any change in configuration, modify the appropriate secret and apply it into the cluster and wait for a reconciliation.
+5. If you want to test any change in configuration, modify the appropriate secret and apply it into the cluster and wait for a reconciliation.
    If you don't want to wait, kick the reconciliation manually of the main gitops app:

    ```